7coil/rlsmart-login/README.md

-# rlsmart-login

-**REALSMART LEARNING LTD (UK Company 05143141) are NOT affliated with this piece of software.**

-#Disclaimer:
-MOUSTACHEMINER.COM IS:

-**NOT AFFILAITED WITH THIS COMPANY**
-**NOT ASSOCIATED WITH THIS COMPANY**
-**NOT AUTHORISED TO RELEASE THIS MATERIAL BY THIS COMPANY**
-**NOT ENDORSED WITH THIS COMPANY**
-**NOT SPONSORED BY THIS COMPANY**
-**ARE NOT AFFILIATED WITH ANY REGISTERED OR UNREGISTERED TRADEMARKS OR COPYRIGHTS THAT THIS COMPANY MAY HOLD**
-*(in any way, shape or form in all potential cases in all measurable dimensions and universes, even those that may not exist)*

-After this point, any reference to "REALSMART" is referring to the software, found at "www.rlsmart.net" and NOT the business.

-#Additional disclaimers
-MOUSTACHEMINER.COM PROVIDES NO WARRANTY TO WHAT HAPPENS TO YOUR REALSMART ACCOUNT - PLEASE READ THE GNU GENERAL PUBLIC LICENCE (VERISON 3) FOR MORE DETAILS. moustacheminer.com has NO guarentee that your personal details will be kept secret - Although the source code is placed here on GitHub, it is advised to only use this software on personal software with accounts you are authorised to use.

-	rlsmart-login Master Code Identifier
-	Copyright (C) 2017  moustacheminer.com

-	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-	You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-#End of Disclaimers:
-moustacheminer.com provides no guarentee that you won't be eaten by space aliens.

 #Introduction

 Realsmart (The software) uses a Single sign-on system to login into both rlsmart and Google Services.
 However, Realsmart also has a "hash_hey" which allows anyone to request a login token for the website after going to this webpage with this URL.